hackercollider/hackercollider.github.io/_posts/2016-07-06-create-your-own-shell-in-python.markdown

 **Step 0: Project Structure**

-For this project, I create the following project structure.
+For this project, I use the following project structure.

 {% highlight bash %}
 yosh_project